kikofernandez/programmingfightclub/books/grasp-book/parts/grasp-principles.md

 # GRASP principles

-<p class="para"><span class="dropcaps">B</span>efore you learn advanced design patterns, it's useful to look at common principles / recommendation rules to guide your design.
-By following these principles, you will design and write code that's easy to understand, maintain, and refactor.
+<p class="para"><span class="dropcaps">G</span>rasp principles
+are recommendation rules to guide your design.
+Keep these principles and you will design and write code that is easy to understand, maintain, and refactor.

-By the end of this chapter you will have grok these principles and they will become second nature to you.
-Next, we introduce these principles ( which can be applied to any object-oriented language):
+By the end of this chapter you will have grok these principles:

 - low coupling,
 - high cohesion,